 Intermediate Term Lease Purchase Agreements:

-All lease purchase agreements must be approved by the college’s board of trustees.
+Lease purchase agreements are approved by the college’s board of trustees within the applicable purchasing thresholds

 Leases for Rental Property